Academic Building Spotlights

-This building houses the Howard R. Hughes College of Engineering and features a wind tunnel; water flume; acoustic chambers; and soil, metal, robotics, and other labs.
+This building houses the Howard R. Hughes College of Engineering which features soil and robotics labs, a wind tunnel, a water flume, and acoustic chambers.
 The complex also features a full-scale replica of Howard R. Hughes’ record-setting H-1 Racer is even suspended in William Wells Great Hall, which is located in building A.

 Stan Fulton Building